IBM/Ansible-OpenShift-Provisioning/docs/set-variables.md

 **Variable Name** | **Description** | **Example**
 :--- | :--- | :---
 **<u>Section 1 - IBM zSystems</u>**
 **env.z.cpc_name** | The name of the IBM zSystems / LinuxONE mainframe that you are creating a Red Hat OpenShift Container<br /> Platform cluster on.
-Can be found under the "Systems Management" tab of the Hardware Management<br /> Console (HMC).
-Will be moved to vault.yaml and redacted during encrypt_vars role of setup.yaml playbook. | SYS1
+Can be found under the "Systems Management" tab of the Hardware Management<br /> Console (HMC). | SYS1
-**env.z.hmc.host** | The IPv4 address of the HMC you will be connecting to in order to create a Logical Partition (LPAR)<br /> on which will act as the Kernel-based Virtual Machine (KVM) host aftering installing and setting up<br /> Red Hat Enterprise Linux (RHEL).
-Will be moved to vault.yaml and redacted during encrypt_vars role<br /> of setup.yaml playbook. | 192.168.10.1
+**env.z.hmc.host** | The IPv4 address of the HMC you will be connecting to in order to create a Logical Partition (LPAR)<br /> on which will act as the Kernel-based Virtual Machine (KVM) host aftering installing and setting up<br /> Red Hat Enterprise Linux (RHEL). | 192.168.10.1
 **env.z.hmc.user** | The username that the HMC API call will use to connect to the HMC.
 Must have access to create<br /> LPARs, attach storage groups and networking cards. | hmc-user
 **env.z.hmc.pass** | The password that the HMC API call will use to connect to the HMC.
-Must have access to create<br /> LPARs, attach storage groups and networking cards.
-Will be moved to vault.yaml and redacted during<br /> encrypt_vars role of setup.yaml playbook. | hmcPas$w0rd!
+Must have access to create<br /> LPARs, attach storage groups and networking cards. | hmcPas$w0rd!
 **env.z.lpar.name** | The name of the Logical Partition (LPAR) that you would like to create/target for the creation of<br /> your cluster.
 This LPAR will act as the KVM host, with RHEL installed natively. | OCPKVM1
 **env.z.lpar.description** | A short description of what this LPAR will be used for, will only be displayed in the HMC next to<br /> the LPAR name for identification purposes. | KVM host LPAR for RHOCP cluster.
 **env.z.lpar.access.user** | The username that will be created in RHEL when it is installed on the LPAR (the KVM host). | kvm-admin
-**env.z.lpar.access.pass** | The password for the user that will be created in RHEL when it is installed on the LPAR (the KVM host).<br /> Will be moved to vault.yaml and redacted during encrypt_vars role of setup.yaml playbook. | ch4ngeMe!
+**env.z.lpar.access.pass** | The password for the user that will be created in RHEL when it is installed on the LPAR (the KVM host). | ch4ngeMe!
-**env.z.lpar.root_pass** | The root password for RHEL installed on the LPAR (the KVM host).
-Will be moved to vault.yaml and<br /> redacted during encrypt_vars role of setup.yaml playbook. | $ecureP4ass!
+**env.z.lpar.root_pass** | The root password for RHEL installed on the LPAR (the KVM host). | $ecureP4ass!
 **env.z.lpar.ifl.count** | Number of Integrated Facilities for Linux (IFL) processors will be assigned to this LPAR.<br /> 6 or more recommended. | 6
 **env.z.lpar.ifl.initial memory** | Initial memory allocation for LPAR to have at start-up (in megabytes). | 55000 **env.z.lpar.ifl.max_memory** | The most amount of memory this LPAR can be using at any one time (in megabytes). | 99000